-Fen years after Petit's daring feat, I visited one of the towers.
-I'm not great with heights - and I was reminded of this as I nervously approached a window on the top floor, or perhaps I should say the summit, and booked down on a small plane that promptly bisonnessed into low cloud.
 Suddenly I knew to a spine-chilling degree how high up he'd been.
 What courage.
 To trust himself, to trust the wire.
 To take that first step.
-To see a bridge where no o else had.
+To see a bridge where no or else had.

+LITERATURE AND POETRY

-Poetry New Zealand Yearbook 2020 EDITED BY JOHANNA EMENEY
+Poetry New Zealand Yearbook 2020

+EDITED BY JOHANNA EMENEY